box/developer.box.com/content/guides/cli/quick-start/5-powershell-script-templates.md

 [PowerShell][pwsh]
 </message>

-### Configured Box application
+### Box CLI

-You should have a Box application created.
+To use the script, you will need the Box CLI installed and configured.
 If you haven't done so yet, see [step 1][step 1] of this quick start guide.
 Alternatively, go to your [developer console][console], and follow the guide [Setup with OAuth 2.0][auth].